Greenstand/Greenstand-Overview/README.md

 - Documentation - help Update and sync all documentation
 - General Decisions - take part in the general decision making process: https://github.com/Greenstand/treetracker-decisions

-## Development needs as of Aug 2022
+### Development needs as of Aug 2022

 Here are a few immediate and long-term needs.
-If you don’t see a project that fits, email us at info@greenstand.org or come check in on Slack link and let’s figure out how to leverage your skills.
+If you don’t see a project that fits, keep looking, come check in on Slack link and let’s figure out how to leverage your skills.

 - General Project Boards: https://github.com/orgs/Greenstand/projects